In this article, you will learn

 Q: How do I know when the fee is finalized?

-Q: How it helps me save money?
+Q: How does it help me save money?

 A: You are paying only for the capital that you are using at a given moment.
 If your customer ends up paying faster, your factoring fee will be less than your projected fee.